pack-it-forms/pack-it-forms/README.md

 ---------------------------

 To enter data in a new form, click an item in Outpost's "Forms" menu.
-Outpost executes the software you installed (see above), which expands server side includes in the HTML and opens the result in your web browser.
+Outpost executes the software you installed (see above), which opens a form in your web browser.
 It may take some time to load, during which it will display a spinner.
 Once loaded you will see a typical browser form.
 Across the top of the page is a header bar with two buttons: